rowanmoul/ArchSecureDualBoot/README.md

 - `--parent-context primary-key.context` encrypts the key under the primary key created previously.
 - `--auth-key file:policy-authorization-access.bin` sets the authorization value for the new key being created.
-  - Since this value is in a file that we just created, we need to append `file:` to the file path given.
+  - Since this value is in a file that we created, we need to append `file:` to the file path given.
 See [this manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/common/authorizations.md).
 - `--key-algorithm rsa2048:rsapss-sha256` sets the key algorithm.
   - this argument specifically sets it to be an `rsa2048` key with a signing scheme of `rsapss` using `sha256` as the hash algorithm.
 See [this manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/common/alg.md).
 - `--attributes fixedtpm|fixedparent|sensitivedataorigin|userwithauth|sign|restricted` sets the TPM object attributes for the key.